SO, YOU WANT TO FIND OUT HOW TO TEACH ENGLISH AROUND THE WORLD? WELCOME!

 - The Middle East.
 Financially, this is the pinnacle of English teaching.
 However, it is very unlikely that a first timer will get a job in the Middle East.
 Most positions request two years of experience in addition to an internationally recognised teaching qualification.

 - East Asia.
 This is the mecca for first time teachers.
 Financial benefits often include free flights, accommodation, and a bonus upon completion of contract.
 Salaries are relatively high compared to the cost of living and jobs are easier to find than in other places around the world, irrelevant of experience and qualifications.
 China has lots of jobs available right now, and South Korea is another popular first time option (although the job market is more fierce).

 - South America.
 The dream location of many people from around the world.
 South America is not particularly affluent however, and you may find yourself having to spend more money than you earn while teaching English here.

 Some countries offer lucrative financial benefits in order to attract teachers.
 These benefits typically include free accommodation and free flights.
 When you consider these factors, it makes teaching English a much more financially attractive option.
-Some areas, typically Asia and the Middle East offer a bonus for completing a full contract.
-Typically a contract lasts a year and a bonus may be a full months salary.
+Some areas, typically Asia and the Middle East, offer a bonus for completing a full contract.
+Typically a contract lasts a year and a bonus may be a full month’s salary.
 See the above mentioned pdf for more details about which countries offer free accommodation and housing.

 When you start to teach English, you have to think about what type of teaching you want to do.
 This ranges from government schools through to teaching private individuals, cash in hand.
 Below I have detailed some of the different teaching options that can be considered.